Performance

 Center for Studies in Music Technology

-The Center for Studies in Music Technology (CSMT) offers courses and supports projects in all aspects of computer applications in music composition, performance, and research.
-CSMT currently has facilities for sound synthesis and analysis of all types, digital recording and processing, and MIDI-based synthesis.
-Aside from composition projects, CSMT supports research in interactive performance systems, physical modeling of instruments, analysis of performance gesture, and music notation.
+The Center for Studies in Music Technology (CSMT) offers support in all aspects of computer applications in music composition, performance, and research.
+CSMT currently has facilities for sound synthesis and analysis, digital recording and processing, and multimedia performance.
+Aside from composition projects, CSMT supports research in interactive performance systems and surround sound audio.

 Music in Schools Initiative